CalexCore/checkpoints/README.md

 ```

 - If you see output like the above, it means the file isn't present in the directory you are in.
-- Make sure you have placed the checkpoints.csv file in the same directory as AmityCoind. and check the syntax of the parameter
+- Make sure you have placed the checkpoints.csv file in the same directory as AmityCoind and check the syntax of the added parameter
 `--load-checkpoints=.\checkpoints.csv`